Arts and Sciences Advising CenterCasey 1W206.296.2840ASCAdvising@seattleu.edu

 What major should I pursue while at SU?

 Interested in teaching at elementary levels (grades K-8): Subject requirements vary for each certification program.
 You must contact the certification program directly for specific application requirements.
 When selecting a major(s) and/or minor(s), consider that it will be most helpful if you are able to incorporate a variety of courses in basic subject areas such as English, math, social studies, language, life science and physical, earth or space science.
 Students are also encouraged to select a major with an interdisciplinary focus.
-The B.A in Liberal Studies is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.
-Seattle University's Master in Teaching (MIT) program gives admissions preference to students who graduate from SU with a BA in Liberal Studies (located in College of Arts and Sciences) or a BA in Humanities for Teaching (located in Matteo Ricci College).
+The BA in Interdisciplinary Liberal Studies is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.
+Seattle University's Master in Teaching (MIT) program gives admissions preference to students who graduate from SU with a BA in Interdisciplinary Liberal Studies (located in College of Arts and Sciences) or a BA in Humanities for Teaching (located in Matteo Ricci College).

 Interested in teaching secondary levels (grades 6– 12): It is advisable to choose a major, double major or minor in the subject-area you want to teach.
 This way you will complete the coursework required for the endorsement-area you desire to teach.
 In order to insure you are taking the appropriate courses to meet your educational goals, meet with a Pre-Education advisor.